paldhous/ucb/2019/dataviz/md/class7.md

 	- `n_distinct(x)` Count the number of unique values in variable `x`.
 - `mutate` Create new column(s) in the data, or change existing column(s).
 - `rename` Rename column(s).
-- `bind_rows` Append one data data frame to another, combining data from columns with the same name.
+- `bind_rows` Append one data frame to another, combining data from columns with the same name.

 There are also various functions to **join** data, which we will explore below.